wesen/claude-artifact-runner/README.md

 If you just want to run a single Artifact, you can follow these simple steps:

+### Method 1: Using the Paste Feature

+1. Follow the "Getting started" steps.
+2. Navigate to http://localhost:5173/home (or http://localhost:3000/home if using the Go server)
+3. Click on the "Paste New Artifact" button
+4. Enter a name for your artifact and paste the HTML code from Claude
+5. Click "Save Artifact" and your artifact will be saved and available in the dashboard

+### Method 2: Manual File Creation

 1. Follow the "Getting started" steps.
 Leave the browser open at the initial page.
 2. Delete the files in the `src/artifacts/` directory.
 3. Download your Artifact from Claude.ai